Abdul Ghafoor (Saharsa politician): Political career

-He first contested on a Janata dal ticket from Mahishi Vidhan sabha and defeated the veteran congress leader and freedom fighter Lahtan Choudhary of Congress in 1995.
+He first contested on a Janata Dal ticket from Mahishi Vidhan sabha and defeated the veteran congress leader and freedom fighter Lahtan Choudharyof Congress in 1995.
 In 1998 when the Janata Dal split due to the differences between Sharad Yadav and Lalu Prasad Yadav to form Rashtriya Janata Dal (RJD) and Janata Dal (United), he chose Lalu Prasad Yadav and joined RJD.
 He won convincingly in 2000 from an RJD ticket by a huge margin of approximately 20,000 votes defeating Surendra Yadav, an independent candidate.
 In the debacle and toppling of Lalu Yadav in 2005 election, he lost from Mahishi to Surendra Yadav marginally.
 The assembly could not be formed due to unclear mandate hence state was forced into fresh election.
 In the re-election he was asked to shift his constituency to Saharsa Vidhan Sabha Constituency.
 Accepting the party decision he contested from Saharsa in Oct 2005 election and lost to BJP's Sanjiv Jha by approximately 6000 votes.

 He worked hard and connected to the masses in the villages of his native assembly Mahishi and was determined to bounce back into the Bihar politics.
 His dedication and tireless effort was rewarded, and he was given back his home constituency of Mahishi in 2010 elections.
 Though Lalu Yadav's RJD was very badly defeated, he came victorious as the lone RJD candidate from the Koshi region defeating RajKumar sah of JD(U)by a margin of 1717 votes.

 Election 2015

 Assumed to be a direct fight between the Grand alliance of RJD, JD(U) and INC, Vs NDA.

 RJD contested election on 101 Seats, JDU on 101, Congress on 41.

-Dr. Abdul Ghafoor once again contesting from the Mahishi seat defeated the nearest rival Chandan Kumar Sah by a comprehensive margin on 26,135 votes.
-This Victory would make Dr. Ghafoor the longest serving MLA from Mahishi.
+Ghafoor once again contesting from the Mahishi seat defeated the nearest rival Chandan Kumar Sah by a comprehensive margin on 26,135 votes.
+This Victory would make Ghafoor the longest serving MLA from Mahishi.

 Grand Alliance got a Landslide victory by claiming 178 out of 243 seats while BJP+ managed a mere 58 seats.

 However, this alliance lasted only 20 months when Nitish Kumar resigned on 26 July 2017 at 5 PM following JD(U)'s remarriage to BJP and re-forming the government on 27 July 2017 at 10 AM.